 .
 While its total polygon count is much higher, the Wii's hardware is still based off 2001 technology, so while it's cheap, it doesn't have the advanced features more powerful consoles have.specifically...

-Nintendo's online offerings are a far cry from the other system, including the infamous friend codes
+Nintendo's online offerings are a far cry from the other systems, including the infamous friend codes

 (although those are being emphasized less and less).
 Nintendo has focused on local multiplayer, which the other two consoles seem intent on abandoning.
 The Wii does have an online store

 like its competitors, and a separate Virtual Console

 .
 Unfortunately, a true mass storage solution (like, say, an external hard drive) didn't appear until the end of March 2009, and only a limited number of demo versions of the games are available.

 Third-party developers initially either ignored the system entirely or tossed in some quick-and-dirty ports of PS2